Hen0678/Everest-Enthusiast/README.md

 The navigation bar is responsive, so as the screen size gets smaller the links change to a burger dropdown icon.
 The format and layout is the same across all three pages which creates a consistent look and feel for the user.

+The colour used for the navigation is "whitesmoke" which is fitting with the image of Mount Everest which has swirling white cloud around the peak.

+The same header is used on each page of the website.

 #### Full screen
 ![nav-bar-max](assets/media/nav-bar-max.png)